alicejgibbons/openfga-dapr/README.md

 ## Run the Grant Organization Membership workflow

-Each of the examples in this directory can be run directly from the command line.

-This example demonstrates how to chain "activity" tasks together in a workflow.
-You can run this sample using the following command:
+1. Run the workflow and Dapr process using the following command:

 ```sh
 dapr run --app-id grant-organization-membership-workflow \